THE LANARK COUNTY CAMERA CLUB

 - a brief history by Graeme Crabb

 When I arrived in Perth in the fall of 1996, I discovered there was no camera club in the area.
-The closest at the time was in Ottawa, Kingston and Brockville.
+The closest clubs at the time were in Ottawa, Kingston and Brockville.
 Not wanting to drive those distances, I decided to take on the challenge of establishing a brand new club to serve the Perth region.

 As a newcomer to the community, I didn’t know anybody, so it was time to make contacts.
 I visited Pictures Perth and met Hugh Henderson, the owner at the time.
 He was enthusiastic about the idea and gave me the name of a fellow he thought might be interested and also put up a poster with my name as contact.

 Next I placed an ad in the EMC for two weeks and waited for calls to come in.
 There were only four or five replies, but I set up a meeting at our home and invited all to attend.
 This was now the late fall of 1996.
 Five people showed up – Howard Owen, Gary Webster, Keith Allen, Bruce Young, Camille (? last name) and myself.

 It was a start.
 Camille was not interested, but the others were.
 Note that this was still in the film era as digital had not yet gone mainstream.
 The six of us decided to hold the first official meeting at Howard Owen’s home in January 1997, and he would do a presentation on his professional work.
 We put up more posters, placed ads in the local papers and were rewarded by sixteen people showing up.
 The Lanark County Camera Club was born!
 An executive was elected with me as the first president and we made arrangements to rent space at St. Paul’s United Church in Perth for the monthly meetings.

 From that time on, the club grew and thrived.
 We had guest speakers, workshops with well-known photographers, outings and special interest groups.
 The meeting location changed eventually to the Baptist Church, then to Algonquin College, where we have much more space.